 Have Fun at a Farm

 If you’ve got little ones, a visit to Riverdale Farm in Cabbagetown is a fun (and free) way to spend a day in the city once spring hits.
-The farm, a representation of a working rural farm in Ontario, consists of 7.5 acres where you’ll find animals, historic farm buildings, gardens, pathways, wooded areas and ponds.
-Kids can learn from the farmer during daily chores such as cow milking, egg collecting and animal feeding.
+The farm, a representation of a working rural farm in Ontario, consists of 7.5 acres featuring animals, historic farm buildings, gardens, pathways, wooded areas, and ponds.
+Kids can learn from the farmer during daily chores such as cow milking, egg collecting, and animal feeding.